Q: What happens at the summer camp?

 Every student at the summer camp needs to bring a reliable wireless-enabled laptop that meets the requirements for running Mathematica.
 Windows, Macintosh, and Linux are all acceptable.
 Mathematica will be provided.

 Q: Will I have a roommate at Mathematica Summer Camp?

 Yes, you will be housed with at least one fellow Mathematica Summer Camp student.
 The rooms and suites will be divided by gender.

 Q: What is free time used for?

-During this time you will have the opportunity to explore a variety of activities around campus, including Frisbee, recreation games, hanging out with friends, and some great movies!
+During this time you will have the opportunity to explore a variety of activities around campus and enjoy a field trip.

 Q: What should you bring to camp?

 - Clothes for two weeks including socks and underwear, T-shirts, shorts, jeans, comfortable shoes for activities